 April ...
 Poetry Month!

-My thanks to the fine folks at Calgary's Alexandra Writers Centre Society (AWCS) for featuring a reading of this for Poetry Month.
+My thanks to the fine folks at Calgary's Alexandra Writers Centre Society (AWCS) for featuring a reading of Sometimes a Poem for Poetry Month.

 Such am amazing experience to help out in a little way to something so grand ...
 This year, the National Finals for Poetry in Voice / Les Voix de la Poesie, for high school students from across the land, were held in Calgary.
 It was heartwarming to witness the poets of the future generation ... their enthusiasm, their spirit, their camaraderie.
 In my mind, they are all champions.

-Contributors read from the upcoming Haiku anthology put out by the Moonstone Arts Center in Philadelphia.
-I shared a new haibun, a marriage of haiku and prose poetry
+Contributors read from Haiku Day, an anthology put out by the Moonstone Arts Center in Philadelphia.
+I shared a new haibun, The Good Earth, a marriage of haiku and prose poetry

 Again this year, Parkland Poetry posted a bouquet of poetry once a week in honour of National Poetry Month.
 It was an honour to serve on the committee to bring these poems together, and to share my submission, Awaiting Spring, which was put to music by Jim Jackson